HTML Semantic Guide: Understanding Semantic HTML Tags

 Semantic HTML

+A semantic HTML guide is essential for anyone looking to build clean, accessible, and SEO-friendly websites.
 Semantic HTML is a cornerstone of modern web development, giving clarity and structure to your web pages, enhancing accessibility, and increasing SEO performance.
-This guide covers everything you need to know about semantic HTML, making your website more efficient and user-friendly.
+This guide covers everything you need to know about semantic HTML, making your website more efficient and user-friendly by leveraging semantic elements in HTML and avoiding non semantic tags in HTML that lack contextual meaning.

 What is Semantic HTML?

-Semantic HTML uses HTML tags that convey the meaning of the content within them.
+Semantic HTML uses tags like <header>, <section>, and <footer> to indicate the meaning of content blocks.
 These tags describe the purpose of the content, making it easier for browsers, search engines, and assistive technologies to understand and process the information on a web page.

 Key Benefits: